The Medical Student's Guide to PM&R

 Research is required or encouraged at most institutions.
-A maximum of six months within a four-year residency program is permitted for research, although each program has its own restrictions.
-A few programs offer positions in a Clinical Investigator Pathway in PM&R residency training, which is a five-year track, allowing an extra 12 months for research.
+A maximum of 6 months within a 4-year residency program is permitted for research, although each program has its own restrictions.
+A few programs offer positions in a Clinical Investigator Pathway in PM&R residency training, which is a 5-year track, allowing an extra 12 months for research.

-ACGME-accredited fellowships are available in pediatric rehabilitation, spinal cord injury, neuromuscular medicine, sports medicine, hospice and palliative care medicine, and interventional pain medicine.
+ACGME-accredited fellowships are available in pediatric rehabilitation, spinal cord injury, brain injury, neuromuscular medicine, sports medicine, hospice and palliative care medicine, and interventional pain medicine.
 Non-accredited fellowships are available in cancer rehabilitation, neurorehabilitation, multiple sclerosis, spine, musculoskeletal, and research.
-These are typically one year in length with some exceptions.
+These are typically 1 year in length with some exceptions.

 Lifestyle, Salary and Benefits